A Step-By-Step Guide to Running an NPS Survey on Your Website

 On top of that, filters in popular services like Gmail could flag an NPS survey as a promotional email and banish it to the seldom seen “promotions” folder.

-Instead, reach out to your customers while they are engaged in your service.
+Instead, reach out to your engaged customers.
 Making the NPS survey a regular part of the on-site experience will help you get a better response rate overall and improve the quality of your feedback.

 What Should You Do With Your NPS Survey Results?